kdgregory/log4j-aws-appenders/docs/kinesis.md

-The Kinesis Streams appender is intended to be an entry point for log analytics, either as a direct feed to an analytics application, or via Kinesis Firehose to ElasticSearch or other destinations (note that this can also be an easy way to back-up logs to S3).
+The Kinesis Streams appender is intended to be an entry point for log analytics, either as a direct feed to an analytics application, or via Kinesis Firehose to ElasticSearch or other destinations (which is also an easy way to back-up logs to S3).

 The Kinesis appender provides the following features: